Operationalize Company Culture

 Operational Culture Resources

 We've implemented a series of short and informative videos designed to improve, optimize, and sustain the performance of your organization.
 Sean Hart, CEO of POWERS, tackles productivity topics like Set-Up, Start-Up, Shut Down and Optimizing Hourly Performance.
-Donte Vaughn, our Vice President, Organizational Leadership & Culture, covers how your company's culture impacts performance.
+Dr. Donte Vaughn, our Vice President, Organizational Leadership & Culture, covers how your company's culture impacts performance.
 The objective is to deliver high-value microlearning you can use today.